KimtaiKogoKevin/yolo/explanation.md

-# Basic Microservice with Nodejs , MongoDB , MongoExpress and Docker-Compose.
+# Basic Microservice with Nodejs , MongoDB  and Docker-Compose.
 ### Image selection Process
 ##### How I choose the  backend and client side Node images
 I researched the various node images available on the docker hub registry to determine the best Node.js  image to use for this task.